MdAbuBakarSani/asic-design-verification/systemverilog/assignments/verilog-operators_data-types_arrays/data_types/problem_statement_14/problem_statement_14.md

 ## Observation:

-Enums provide a way to represent named constants, improving readability and debugging.
+Enums provide a way to represent **named constants**, improving readability and debugging.